 Education - Residents are served by one of three districts: Saratoga Springs City Schools, South Glens Falls or Schuylerville.
+District boundaries are shown on Figure A-8 School District Map.
 The majority of students attend schools that are part of the Saratoga Springs City School District.
 Nearly the entire area south of Gailor and Scout roads are included within this district.
 The Dorothy Nolan Elementary School is part of the Saratoga Springs District.
 The Ballard Road Elementary School is part of the South Glens Falls School District.